oguzy/ovizart/README.md

 	$ cd bro-2.0

-Compiling the Bro source requires some additional libraries installed.
+Compiling the Bro source requires some additional libraries to be installed.

 The commands are tested under Kubuntu 12.04.
 At Debian Squeeze, swig2.0 should be removed from the command line.